Dates and Times

 20. Can I apply for jobs with an Access Diploma if I don’t go to university?

-Yes, of course, it’s a level 3 qualification.
+Yes, of course, it's a Level 3 Qualification and equivalent to 3 A Levels.